As we have seen, pairs provide a primitive “glue” that we can use to

 represented in box-and-pointer diagrams as a diagonal line and in programs as

-Such a sequence of pairs, formed by nested cons
+Such a sequence of pairs, formed by nested conses, is called a

 In general,